maritz/nohm/index.md

   });
 {% endhighlight %}

 **Important**: The limit is only specific to the index you are searching for.
 In this example it will limit the someInteger search to 5 results, but the someTimestamp search is unlimited.
-Since the overall result will be an intersection of all searches, there can only be as many ids as the limit of the smalles search has.
+Since the overall result will be an intersection of all searches, there can only be as many ids as the limit of the smallest search has.

 If you limit multiple searches you might also end up with 0 results even though each search resulted in more ids because there may be no intersection.